c1027525Newcastle/c1027525_LotteryWebApp/README.md

-> Delete this file at the end of the assignment
+> Delete this file at the end of the assignment as it has no use

 > Key notations:
 >> COMMENT = need to comment the thing

 > TODO:
 >>
->

 > Questions:
 >> Is it okay if a moved the CONFIG from app.py to a .env
 >